Interpause/auto-sd-paint-ext/README.md

 ## UI Changelog

+- UI no longer hangs on network activity
 - No need to manually hide inpainting layer anymore; It will be auto-hidden.
 - Color correction can be toggled separately for img2img/inpainting.
 - Status bar: